rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 standard library, such as `String`, by calling `String::new`.
 Similarly, by changing `parse_config` into a `new` function associated with `Config`, we’ll be able to create instances of `Config` by calling `Config::new`.
-Listing 12-7 shows the changes we need to make:
+Listing 12-7 shows the changes we need to make.

 <span class="filename">Filename: src/main.rs</span>